-DBH recently implemented a new electronic mental health record (iCAMS) that allows for clinical documentation, as well as billing.
+However, DBH recently implemented a new electronic health record (iCAMS) that allows for clinical documentation, as well as billing.
 Information can be extracted at the client, program, and provider level.
 Because not all contracted providers are entering information directly into iCAMS, the data has to be combined in an SQL server data warehouse.
 Because the data from the previous billing system already resides in this warehouse, this will minimize the recoding needed to continue reporting on CLD.
 Unlike the previous system, iCAMS allows for historical information to be pulled, so DBH will now be able to report on status at intake and at discharge (or at the time of reporting).

-- 2. Is the state's current data collection and reporting system specific to substance abuse and/or mental health services clients, or is it part of a larger data system?
-If the latter, please identify what other types of data are collected and for what populations (e.g., Medicaid, child welfare, etc.). - DBH's iCAMS system is exclusively for mental health clients.
-There is a separate system for substance use clients. - 3.
-Is the state currently able to collect and report on the draft measures at the individual client level (that is, by client served, but not with client-identifying information)? - Yes, DBH is currently able to collect and report on client level data.
-DBH used the MH-TEDS format in FY14 and FY15 to report client level data out of our previous data system.
-DBH will continue to report on MH-TEDS out of iCAMS. - 4.
-If not, what changes will the state need to make to be able to collect and report on these measures? - DBH will work to report on more measures than in the past, including status at intake and discharge/time of report, now that iCAMS allows for this history.
+Is the state's current data collection and reporting system specific to substance abuse and/or mental health services clients, or is it part of a larger data system?
+If the latter, please identify what other types of data are collected and for what populations (e.g., Medicaid, child welfare, etc.).

+As a result of the newly implemented health record, iCAMS will now be able to collect data from the SUD and Mental Health data system, as well as Medicaid and other claims based data.

+Is the state currently able to collect and report measures at the individual client level (that is, by client served, but not with client-identifying information)?

+Yes, DBH is currently able to collect and report on client level data.
+DBH used the SUD TEDS and NOMS format in FY14 and FY15 to report client level data out of our previous data system.
+DBH will continue to report on TEDS and NOMS out of iCAMS.

+If not, what changes will the state need to make to be able to collect and report on these measures?

+DBH will work to report on more measures than in the past, including status at intake and discharge/time of report, now that iCAMS allows for this history.